tkcyau/fictionalu/app/public/wp-content/plugins/wp-migrate-db/readme.txt

 Let's look at a popular find and replace script for serialized data called Search Replace DB, with this you have to upload the script, run it manually and it doesn't have a backup option or email support.

-A quick comparison with Updraft Plus—while Updraft Plus provides a lot of functionality, it's primarily a backup plugin with a premium option for migrating your website.
+A quick comparison with Updraft Plusâ€”while Updraft Plus provides a lot of functionality, it's primarily a backup plugin with a premium option for migrating your website.
 Compare that to WP Migrate DB -- the site migration tool used and recommended by professional WordPress developers.

 *The Themes and Plugins add-on for WP Migrate DB Pro from @dliciousbrains is pure genius.
 So many use cases I didn't think of when they released it.
 Mainly: 1) Staging sites 2) Plugin support Saves me time every week.* - Clifton Griffin, Development Lead at Objectiv